experientials/ziloo/Hardware/919-smiley/919-MODULE.md

 LEDs are marked with identifiers on the connector side, but not on the front side.

+Leds should be oriented perpendicular to the line they are arranged on.
+The orientation on the 3D model doesn't reflect what is intended.

 ### LED Matrix driver

-The LEDs are controlled via a IS31FL3730 chip connected to SOM via I2C3 and MotionEngine via Host I2C.
+The LEDs are controlled via a IS31FL3730 chip connected to SOM(I2C3) and MotionEngine(Host I2C) if Host IF connected to I2C3.
-Vias around nose and hair
+Note that I2C3 is also broken out over the 20 pin Sound module connectors.

 It can be driven by 2.7V - 5.5V
 I/O can be up to Vcc+0.3V

-I2C3 breakout
-Power breakout

-Connecting IS31FL3730 on I2C3

-I2C3 on sound connector?

 ![LED matrix driver 7x9](./LED-matrix-7x9.png)